rsangers/CVBlog/README.md

 <img src="medmnist_overview.PNG" alt="medmnist_overview" width="600"/>

 ### Elastic deformation
+The choice for learning equivariance under elastic deformation was based on promising results by [4] on the JSRT X-ray dataset.
+We hypothesis that ...

 ### Architecture
 In the paper by [2] the authors provide performance of baseline models, among others ResNet-18 or ResNet-50, on their datasets.
 In order to be able to compare our results with the baseline, we will also use a ResNet-18 as our model architecture.
 The only changes we make are in the way the model is trained and the way the loss function is defined, namely as a Siamese Network.